Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Introduction

 \subsection{Contributions}

-In the context of this related work, we make the following novel contributions in this paper: (1) For continuous random variables (case 1), we extend the asymptotic bias and variance results for divergence estimators \cite{moon2016isit,moon2016arxiv} to kernel density plug-in MI estimators without boundary correction~\cite{karunamuni2005boundary} by incorporating machinery to handle the dependence between the product of marginal density estimators (Section \ref{sec:MI_est}), (2) we extend the theory to handle discrete random variables in the mixed cases (cases 2 and 3) by reformulating the densities as a mixture of the conditional density of the continuous variables given the discrete variables (Section \ref{sec:mixed}), and (3) we leverage this theory for the mixed cases in conjunction with the generalized theory of ensemble estimators \cite{moon2016arxiv,moon2016isit} to derive, to the best of our knowledge, the first non-parametric estimator that achieves a parametric rate of MSE convergence of $O\left(1/N\right)$ for the mixed cases (Section \ref{sec:mixed_ensemble}), where $N$ is the number of samples available from each distribution.
-We also derive a central limit theorem for the ensemble estimators (Section \ref{subsec:clt}).
-We verify the theory through experiments (Section \ref{sec:experiments}).
+In the context of this related work, we make the following novel contributions in this paper: \begin{enumerate} \item For purely continuous random variables, we derive the asymptotic bias and variance of kernel density plug-in MI estimators for general MI measures without boundary correction~\cite{karunamuni2005boundary} (Section \ref{sec:MI_est}). \item We leverage the results for the purely continuous case to derive the bias and variance of general kernel density plug-in MI estimators when $\X$ and/or $\Y$ contain a mixture of discrete and continuous components by reformulating the densities as a mixture of the conditional density of the continuous variables given the discrete variables (Section \ref{sec:mixed}).
+Note that this is a special case of the mixture setting where discrete and continuous components are separated into different dimensions. \item We leverage this theory for the mixed case described above in conjunction with the generalized theory of ensemble estimators \cite{moon2016arxiv,moon2016isit} to derive GENIE.
+To the best of our knowledge, this is the first non-parametric estimator of general MI measures that achieves a parametric rate of MSE convergence of $O\left(1/N\right)$ when the densities are sufficiently smooth for any mixed case (Section \ref{sec:mixed_ensemble}) let alone the special case we consider, where $N$ is the number of samples available from each distribution. \item We prove a minimax lower bound for the convergence rate of MI estimators in the purely continuous case (Section~\ref{subsec:Minimax}).
+This unifies the minimax theory for estimating continuous entropy~\cite{birge1995estimation} and divergence functionals~\cite{krishnamurthy2014divergence,kandasamy2015nonparametric}.
+Neither of these approaches are directly extendable to the MI case due to the dependence of the marginal distributions on the joint distribution and the integral relationship between the joint and the marginals.
+Therefore, we have tailored the proof to the MI estimation case.
+We also show that the MI ensemble estimator achieves the minimax rate when the densities are sufficiently smooth. \item We derive a central limit theorem for the ensemble estimators (Section \ref{subsec:clt}). \item We apply the method to single-cell RNA-sequencing feature selection problems (Section \ref{sec:experiments}). \end{enumerate} We note that KDE plug-in approaches to estimating functionals such as entropy and MI are well-known and perhaps the simplest approach~\cite{levit1978asymptotically,goldstein1992optimal}.
+Applying the generalized theory of ensemble estimation to the KDE plug-in estimator does not raise the complexity of the estimators substantially, either computationally or conceptually.
+Yet by employing these simple methods, the resulting ensemble estimator is able to achieve the minimax convergence rate for sufficiently smooth densities without employing more complicated von-Mises expansions (as in~\cite{krishnamurthy2014divergence,kandasamy2015nonparametric}) or boundary correction (as in~\cite{krishnamurthy2014divergence,kandasamy2015nonparametric,singh2014exponential,singh2014renyi,sricharan2013ensemble}) to reduce the bias.